zetamarkets/sdk/README.md

 Zeta market data is available through `Exchange.getZetaGroupMarkets(asset)`, which simplifies the data in `Exchange.getZetaGroup(asset)` to be more easily understood.

-Markets are indexed via 0..N-1 (N being 46 for now.) and are grouped in `ExpirySeries`.
+Markets with expiries are indexed via 0..N-1 (N being 46 for now) and are grouped in `ExpirySeries`.
 Perps are index 137, and sit beside the dated markets.

 ```ts
 // Whole zeta group markets object